Beat the Clearing queue

 RevEng – Reverse Engineering

-You will deconstruct everyday objects in order to gain an understanding of design principles and consider potential improvements in terms of sustainability, manufacturing processes and cost.
+You will deconstruct everyday objects in order to gain understanding in design principles and consider potential improvements in terms of sustainability, manufacturing processes and cost.

 Autodesk – Design Challenge

-A three-day CAD training course on Autodesk Fusion, a powerful industry-standard software package, followed by a Design Challenge set by the industry.
-You will work in groups, applying the CAD skills you gained, to meet the brief set by the industry.
+A three-day CAD training course on Autodesk Fusion, a powerful industry standard software package, followed by a Design Challenge set by industry.
+You will work in groups, applying the CAD skills you gained, to meet the brief set by industry.

 Mars Lander